“Duran’s stories are smart, spiritual, and creepy.”

 Despite his love for words, when ZEPH WALKER sees his body lying on the gurney in the county morgue, he is speechless.
 Disfigured by his stepmother as a teenager, the hideous scar across Zeph’s face has forced him into a life of seclusion.
 Cloistered in a ramshackle bookstore on the outskirts of town, Zeph is blessed with an uncanny ability to sound souls—to intuit peoples’ deepest sins and secrets.
 He calls it the Telling, but has abandoned the gift to his unbelief and despair.
 Until two detectives escort him to the county morgue, where he learns that the bizarre look-alike of himself has been found murdered.
-You can find out more about The Telling and where to purchase it HERE.
+You can purchase The Telling at Amazon, Barnes & Noble, Christianbook.com, and other outlets.

 In Winterland, an ebook novella, recovering addict Eunice Ames is summoned into her dying mother’s coma where she must traverse a surreal, apocalyptic dreamscape in search of three generational spirits who have imprisoned her mother’s soul.
 One reviewer described the story as “John Bunyan Meets Tim Burton.”
-You can find out more about Winterland and where to purchase HERE.
+Winterland is available exclusively for Amazon Kindle and can be purchased HERE

 Mike’s debut novel, The Resurrection, is about a quiet coastal town and an unassuming crippled woman who inexplicably raises a boy from the dead, awakening a century’s old curse.
 Tosca Lee, author of Demon: A Memoir, said of the book, “A brooding and suspenseful debut that will give you goosebumps and make you think long after you’ve turned the last page.”
 The Resurrection was a finalist in 2011’s INSPY speculative fiction category.
-You can find out more about the story and where to purchase the novel HERE.
+Purchase The Resurrection through Amazon, B&N, ChristianBook.com, and other reputable outlets.

 * * *